 There are many useful, extensive, and well-maintained lists of online resources for writers.
 The follwing links focus on resources most relevant to students writing in Expository Writing Program courses and on the UW campus.
 For resources for multilingual students, click here or scroll down.
+For resources from portfolio workshops, click here or scroll down.

 Campus Research and Technology Resources